Como México no hay ninguno.

 Jezreel Vazquez was born in the State of Mexico and started his passion for Mexican folklore at the age of 8.
 His parents encouraged him to pursue his interest in learning the different styles from all regions of Mexico.
 They enrolled him in the National Fine Arts Institute in Mexico where he acquired further knowledge in Mexican Folk dances.

-After 18 years of working together with the community, Jezreel is stepping down as teacher and artistic director but he will continue to support the team as an artistic advisor working with both companies to strengthen their repertoire.
+After 18 years of working together with the community, Jezreel is stepping down as teacher and artistic director but he will continue to support the team as an artistic advisor working to strengthen their repertoire.
 He will be also assisting and supporting the promotion team.